Polwarth sheep

-Polwarth is a breed of sheep that was developed in Victoria (Australia) during 1880.
+Polwarth is a breed of sheep that was developed in Victoria, Australia in 1880.
 They were of one-quarter Lincoln and three-quarters Merino bloodlines.
-They are large, predominantly polled sheep with long, soft, quite fine wool and produce good meat carcasses.
-They were developed in an attempt to extend the grazing territory of sheep because the Merino was found lacking in hardiness in this respect.
-A dual-purpose (meat and wool) breed with a major emphasis on wool production.

-Richard Dennis, of Tarndwarncoort in south west Victoria, bred the Polwarth, first known as Dennis Comebacks.
-Descendants of Richards Dennis continue to grow Polwarth wool at Tarndwarncoort, maintaining the original bloodlines in a flock referred to as the "Blue Dots".
+They are large, predominantly polled sheep with long, soft, fine wool and produce good meat carcasses.
+They were developed in an attempt to extend the grazing territory of the sheep because the Merino was found lacking in hardiness in this respect.
+They are a dual-purpose (meat and wool) breed with a major emphasis on wool production.
+Richard Dennis of Tarndwarncoort in southwest Victoria bred the Polwarth, first known as Dennis Comebacks.
+Descendants of Dennis' sheep continue to grow Polwarth wool at Tarndwarncoort, maintaining the original bloodlines in a flock referred to as the "Blue Dots".

 Wool

 Polwarth wool is well regarded for its application in woolcraft.
 The longer staple length, up to 130mm, makes it easy for handspinning and felting.
 The wool is soft enough to wear against skin, and is known for its drape.
 Millspun yarns made solely of Polwarth wool are commercially available.

-Polwarth sheep were developed with white wool; however, natural black, brown, grey wool flocks have expanded the popularity of Polwarth wool for craft.
+Polwarth sheep were developed with white wool; however, natural black, brown, and grey wool flocks have expanded the popularity of Polwarth wool for craft.